bobbbay/bobbbay/README.md

 <hr/>

-<sub><sup>This README file was dynamically written in multiple programming languages.
+<sub><sup>This README file was dynamically written in an actual programming language (and more soon to come).
 See how this works at [README.explanation.md](https://github.com/Bobbbay/bobbbay/blob/master/README.explanation.md)</sup></sub>